daprw/bash/README.md

 # bash

-A collection of scripts for tasks I have come across throughout my career.
+A collection of scripts I have written for various tasks.